jeff5/very-slow-jython/docs/src/site/sphinx/generated-code/generated-code.rst

     frame-as-interpreter

-In this chapter we start afresh on a second mopdel interpreter in package ``vsj2``.
+In this chapter we start afresh on a second model run-time system in sub-project ``rt2``.
-We use the knowledge gained writing the code in ``vsj1`` to set out a compelling, and hopefully effective, set of architectural concepts for:
+We use the knowledge gained writing the code in sub-project ``rt1`` to set out a compelling, and hopefully effective, set of architectural concepts for:

-* an implementation of the Python object model, and
+* an implementation of the Python object model,
+* use of Java's dynamic language support features, and
 * interpreting code within a ``frame``.